samuelAemro12/bucket-list/README.md

 Become	Abstract base class defining fundamental life goals.
 Display	Extends Become to implement personal and generational aspirations.
 Hunt	Extends Display to include professional and career-specific objectives.

-🔮 Future Enhancements
+Future Enhancements
-💾 Add persistent storage to save and reload user data.
+Add persistent storage to save and reload user data.

-🖥️ Introduce a graphical user interface (GUI) version.
+ Introduce a graphical user interface (GUI) version.

-🏃 Expand goal categories (e.g., fitness, hobbies, relationships).
+Expand goal categories (e.g., fitness, hobbies, relationships).

-🌐 Support for multiple users and session management.
+Support for multiple users and session management.

-📄 License
+License
 This project is open-source and free to use or modify for educational purposes.
 Attribution is appreciated but not required.

-📬 Contact
-For questions, suggestions, or feedback, feel free to reach out at:
-[your-email@example.com]
+Author
+Samuel Aemro Melese - samuelaemrowork12@gmail.com

 "Your bucket list is not just a list — it's a map to the life you want to live."